 Stepping out of the MCU…and Back Again?

-A live-action Into the Spider-Verse movie would end with Peter (and any other necessary characters e.g. Toomes, Ned, MJ, May, etc.) having to stay in an alternative reality to save the others.
-While this may be saddening to fans who enjoyed seeing the character interact with the Avengers, it would also allow the two universes to exist outside of any Marvel-Sony deal, meaning that as things come to a close, the character can leave without being killed off, and more importantly, without him and others simply disappearing from the MCU without explanation.
+A live-action Into the Spider-Verse movie would end with Peter (and any other necessary characters e.g. Toomes, Ned, MJ, May, etc) having to stay in alternative reality in order to save the others.
+While this may be saddening to fans who enjoyed seeing the character interact with the Avengers, it would also allow the two universes to exist outside of any Marvel-Sony deal, meaning that as things comes to a close, the character can leave without being killed off, and more importantly, without him and others simply disappearing from the MCU without explanation.

 Just the Beginning